Tech-i-s/Tech-i-s.github.io/index.md

 <img src="images/seoulbikerental.jpg?raw=true"/>

 ## Seoul Bike Project
-* What are the factors that influence the number of bikes rented?
+* *What are the factors that influence the number of bikes rented?*
-* Explore the data for outliers and missing values.
+  * Explored the data for outliers and missing values
-* Plot the correlation between the variables and state your comments
+  * Plotted correlation between the variables
-* Built a linear regression model to predict rented bike count by choosing appropriate independent variables.
+  * Built a linear regression model to predict rented bike count by choosing appropriate independent variables
-* Commented on model performance by using approapriate diagnostics and measures
+* **Conclusion**: My analysis shows that the time of day (`Hour`) and the climate for the day (`Temperature(C)`) were the strongest determinants for the likelihood of renting a bike.
+It can also be said that more data is needed to conclude a stronger relationship between these variables and the target value for predicting the likelihood for renting a bicycle.
 ***

 [Diagnosis of breast cancer using a logistic classifier]()